googlesamples/android-testing-templates/AndroidTestingBlueprint-kotlinApp/README.md

 A collection of Google's Android testing tools and frameworks, all integrated in a single application project.

+## ABB current situation

+Working with the makefile but no IDE integration.

+if com.android.test:
+- need to mock targetApp, but no way to create one programatically, so better use usual app

+if com.android.application:
+- TODO: override app output with existing one
+- TODO: override androidTests output with existing one + merge but how to do it?!

+Possible improvements if possible:
+- extract R/BuildConfig classes from APK
+- provide helpers for Espresso, to avoid AbbTest hacks

 ## Common errors

 > Error=Unable to find instrumentation info for: ComponentInfo{com.example.android.testing.blueprint.flavor1.test/android.support.test.runner.AndroidJUnitRunner}

 It's probably because test runner is wrong, see `adb shell pm list instrumentation` output to fix it.

+> java.lang.IllegalStateException: This app has been built with an incorrect configuration.
+Please configure your build for VectorDrawableCompat.

+App compat loads incorrect resources in test module: https://issuetracker.google.com/issues/129421689

+This is blocking com.android.test module execution, abb-test is running fine because internal androidTests is not impacted.

 ## Structure: